TheovanKraay/cassandra-workshops/labs/java/labs/00-account_setup.md

 ## Run Setup program

-The following resources will be deploy as a part of the setup process:
+The following resources will be deployed as a part of the setup process:

 - Azure Cosmos DB account with Cassandra API enabled
-- Cassandra keyspaces and tables
+- Cassandra keyspaces (`nutritionkeyspace`, `storekeyspace`) and tables (`foodtable`, `carttable`)
-- Azure Databricks Workspace - You will be using this to import data to Azure Cosmos DB
+- Azure Databricks Workspace - You will be using this to import data into Azure Cosmos DB

 1. Click below to deploy to Azure